Menu Icon

 Harvard In-Text Citations

 The Harvard style citation is popular due to its simplicity and wider applicability.
-Whenever you quote, paraphrase, or indicate an external source, you simply provide the last name of the author and year of publication within parentheses.
+Whenever you quote, paraphrase, or indicate an external source, you simply provide the last name of the author and year of publication within parentheses for the Harvard in-text citation

 You can place the parenthetical citation after mentioning the author or source in your text or at the end of the sentence.
 The detailed information about the source is then provided in the reference list below.